Janikaka/Experiment-server/README.md

 See the current API documentation from [here](https://swaggerhub.com/api/wakr/experiment-server/).
 Remember to check the newest (highest) version.

+The live API will live at heroku: [https://experiment-server2016.herokuapp.com/experiments](https://experiment-server2016.herokuapp.com/experiments).
+It will be autoupdated everytime master branch is updated at GitHub.

 ###Environment setup

 We use virtualenv to virtualize the python installation.
 This will create need for a venv-directory which should be located at project root.